mudrii/eks_rds_terraform/README.md

 ## Creating terraform IAM account with access keys and access policy

-### 1nd step is to setup Terraform Admin account in AWS IAM
+1st step is to setup terraform admin account in AWS IAM

 ### Create IAM terraform User